Jalisco extermination camp: State investigation

 Following the seizure of Izaguirre Ranch by the National Guard and the Jalisco State Prosecutor's Office on 20 September 2024, the latter launched an investigation into the site after the Attorney General's Office (FGR) declined to take over the case.
-Notably, the investigation included charges of firearm possession and enforced disappearance but did not address organized crime, a charge that falls outside the jurisdiction of state prosecutors and can only be investigated by the FGR.
+The investigation included charges of firearm possession and enforced disappearance but did not include organized crime, a charge that falls outside the jurisdiction of state prosecutors and can only be investigated by the FGR.

-After search collectives discovered Izaguirre Ranch, Attorney General Alejandro Gertz raised concerns about irregularities in the state's investigation on 19 March, which included the failure to track or identify fingerprints at the scene, improper recording and identification of evidence such as abandoned clothing and footwear, the failure to conduct a full site inspection, inadequate processing of vehicles—three of which were later identified as stolen—and the lack of immediate involvement by the Attorney General's Office (FGR) for crimes related to high-caliber firearms or organized crime.
-Gertz also noted that, six months later, the forensic services in Jalisco still lacked a definitive report establishing the age and identity of the remains found.
+After search collectives discovered Izaguirre Ranch, Attorney General Alejandro Gertz raised concerns about alleged irregularities in the state's investigation on 19 March.
+These included the failure to collect or identify fingerprints at the scene, improper identification and documentation of evidence such as abandoned clothing and footwear, the lack of a full site inspection, inadequate processing of vehicles—three of which were later identified as stolen—and the delayed involvement of the FGR in matters involving high-caliber firearms and organized crime.
+Gertz also stated that, six months later, Jalisco's forensic services had not released a definitive report establishing the age and identity of the remains found at the site.

-On the same day, Gertz accused the Jalisco State Prosecutor's Office of failing to send all relevant forensic reports and documents to the FGR, delaying the process of transferring the case.
-The following day, the Jalisco State Prosecutor's Office complied, sending all investigation files to the FGR.
+On the same day, Gertz accused the Jalisco State Prosecutor's Office of failing to submit all relevant forensic reports and documents to the FGR, delaying the transfer of the case.
+The following day, the Jalisco State Prosecutor's Office sent the investigation files to the FGR.

 Federal investigation

-On 24 March 2025, Secretary of Security Omar García Harfuch, announced the arrest of José Gregorio Lastra Hermida, also known as "El Comandante Lastra," an alleged leader within the Jalisco New Generation Cartel.
-Lastra was apprehended in Mexico City and was accused of overseeing forced recruitment and training operations at Izaguirre Ranch between May 2024 to March 2025.
+On 24 March 2025, Secretary of Security Omar García Harfuch, announced the arrest of José Gregorio Lastra Hermida, also known as "El Comandante Lastra," an alleged leader of the Jalisco New Generation Cartel.
+Lastra was apprehended in Mexico City and accused of overseeing forced recruitment and training operations at Izaguirre Ranch between May 2024 and March 2025.
 According to authorities, he abducted individuals to train them for criminal activities; those who resisted or attempted to escape were reportedly tortured or killed.
 Authorities also dismantled 39 websites allegedly used by the CJNG to recruit individuals under false pretenses.

-In April 2025, the Attorney General of Mexico, Alejandro Gertz Manero, concluded that the ranch was used as a recruitment site, not an extermination site, stating that executions had not been carried out systematically.
-Authorities ruled out the existence of cremation facilities at the site, with Gertz stating that the National Autonomous University of Mexico (UNAM) conducted soil, rock, and construction material analyses in the area, finding no evidence of temperatures reaching 200°C; cremation requires approximately 800°C.
+In April 2025, Attorney General of Mexico Alejandro Gertz Manero stated that the ranch was used as a recruitment site rather than an extermination site, saying that executions had not been carried out systematically.
+Authorities also stated that the existence of cremation facilities at the site had been ruled out.
+Gertz said that analyses conducted by the National Autonomous University of Mexico (UNAM) of soil, rock, and construction material found no evidence of temperatures reaching 200°C; cremation generally requires temperatures of approximately 800°C.

 On 3 May 2025, José Murguía Santiago, the mayor of Teuchitlán, was arrested on charges of organized crime and forced disappearance.
-The Attorney General's Office alleged that he was aware of the ranch's existence, received monthly payments of MX$70,000, and used municipal resources to assist in the ranch's operation.
+The Attorney General's Office alleged that he was aware of the ranch's existence, used municipal resources to support its operation, and received monthly payments of MX$70,000.